ContractingWorks/ClientAPI/Doc/ClientApi.GraphQL.md

 }
 ```

-Paths are used bothf for filtering, as in the example above, and for sorting data.
+Paths are used both when filtering, as in the example above, and when sorting data.

 ### Sorting the results